SAP-samples/teched2022-DT261/exercises/ex3/README.md

       ![](images/40-1.png)

    - Click ***Save*** on the Entitlements view.
+      > **Note**
-      > **Note:** Do not forget or skip this step as the entitlements will not be saved, and you cannot continue with next exercises.
+      > Do not forget or skip this step as the entitlements will not be saved, and you cannot continue with next exercises.

       ![](images/41.png)